“Whenever I ran into a problem or had an issue, I just contacted my CDO counselor, and he was always there.”

 How does it work in practice?

 In today's fast-moving world, leaders need to know how things get done.
 “Learning by doing” is fundamental to the MIT Sloan experience.
-In our Proseminar courses, students roll up their sleeves and apply what they’ve learned through rigorous coursework to our partner organizations’ most pressing real-world challenges.
-Then, through structured reflection, they deeply reinforce the essentials of leadership and understanding that are best produced by applying knowledge to action.
+In our Proseminars, students roll up their sleeves and apply what they’ve learned through rigorous coursework to our partner organizations’ most pressing real-world challenges.
+Then, through structured reflection, they deeply reinforce the essentials of innovative leadership and understanding that are best produced by applying knowledge to action.

 Developing Leaders of Finance

-The two Proseminars available to MFin students are in either Corporate Finance/Investment Banking or Capital Markets/Investment Management.
+The two Proseminars available to MIT MFin students are in either Corporate Finance/Investment Banking or Capital Markets/Investment Management.
 Proseminars offer students an outstanding opportunity to work with leading industry practitioners on authentic industry problems.
-The two proseminars for MFin students help students bridge the gap between theory and practice and introduce them to the broader financial community.
+The two Proseminars for MFin students help students bridge the gap between theory and practice and introduce them to the broader financial community.

-Finance Research PracticumTM
+Finance Research PracticumSM

-The Finance Research PracticumTM offers students an opportunity to work on projects proposed by companies.
+The Finance Research PracticumSM offers students an opportunity to work on projects proposed by companies.
 These projects are real business problems of the sponsor companies, and students apply their new skills from the classroom in a business setting.
-In the Finance Research PracticumTM, teams of approximately three students work full-time on a project for the entire month of January.
+In the Finance Research PracticumSM, teams of approximately three students work full-time on a project for the entire month of January.
 Student teams work on-site at the host company, and at the end of the project conduct a final presentation.

 Mens et Manus